oxen-io/session-file-server-old/README.md

 In the Data segment, if data is not found, it can proxy the request up to the upstream provider to pull down and store data to fulfill the request.

 ###Upstream streaming
-If configured, the NodeJS web server will create an app token with an upstream network (app.net at the moment) and use app streaming to receive network updates and populate it's cache/data store.
+If configured, the NodeJS web server will create an app token with an upstream network (app.net at the moment) and use app streaming to receive network updates and populate it's cache/data store through the dispatcher.

 ##Current Performance
 I'm finding with taking in account network latency, the performance of the NodeJS web server is 10-20 faster than the official app.net API (Using memory or Redis data stores).
 This is likely due to the small datasets I'm testing with.
 Only time will tell with the larger datasets to see if the performance will hold steady.